 \section{The Rectilinear Steiner Arborescence Problem}

-Let $S$ be a set of $N$ points in the plane whose coordinates are nonnegative integers.
-The points in $S$ are called \emph{sinks}.
-A \emph{rectilinear tree} $T$ is a connected acyclic collection of horizontal and vertical line segments that intersect only at their endpoints.
-The \emph{length} of $T$ is the total length of all segments in $T$ (cf.~\cite[p.~205]{hwang}).
-The tree $T$ is a \emph{rectilinear Steiner tree} for $S$ if each sink in $S$ appears as an endpoint of a segment in $T$.
-We call $T$ a \emph{rectilinear Steiner arborescence} (RSA) for $S$ if (i) $T$ is rooted at the origin; (ii) each leaf of $T$ lies at a sink in $S$; and (iii) for each $s = (x,y) \in S$, the length of the path in $T$ from the origin to $s$ equals $x+y$, i.e., all edges in~$T$ point north or east, as seen from the origin~\cite{rao}.
-In the \emph{RSA problem}, we are given a set of sinks $S$ and an integer~$k$.
+Let $S$ be a set of~$N$ points in the plane whose coordinates are nonnegative integers.
+The points in~$S$ are called \emph{sinks}.
+A \emph{rectilinear tree} $A$ is a connected acyclic collection of horizontal and vertical line segments that intersect only at their endpoints.
+The \emph{length} of~$A$ is the total length of all segments in~$A$ (cf.~\cite[p.~205]{hwang}).
+The tree $A$ is a \emph{rectilinear Steiner tree} for $S$ if every sink in $S$ appears as an endpoint of a segment in~$A$.
+We call $A$ a \emph{rectilinear Steiner arborescence} (RSA) for $S$ if (i) $A$ is rooted at the origin; (ii) every leaf of~$A$ lies at a sink in~$S$; and (iii) for each $s = (x_s,y_s) \in S$, the length of the path in~$A$ from the origin to $s$ equals $x_s+y_s$, i.e., all edges in~$A$ point north or east, as seen from the origin~\cite{rao}.
+In the problem \textsc{Rectilinear Steiner Arborescence}, we are given a set of sinks $S$ and an integer~$k$.
 The question is whether there is an RSA for $S$ of length at most $k$.
-Shi and Su showed that the RSA problem is strongly NP-complete; in particular, it remains NP-complete if $S$ is contained in an $n \times n$ grid, with $n$ polynomially bounded in~$N$, the number of points~\cite{shi_su}.\footnote{Note that a polynomial-time algorithm was claimed~\cite{trubin} that later has been shown to be incorrect~\cite{rao}.}
+Shi and Su showed that \textsc{Rectilinear Steiner Arborescence} is strongly NP-complete; in particular, it remains NP-complete if $S$ is contained in an $n \times n$ grid, with $n$ polynomially bounded in~$N$, the number of sinks~\cite{shi_su}.\footnote{Although a polynomial-time algorithm was claimed~\cite{trubin}, it has later been shown to be incorrect~\cite{rao}.}